seed-labs/seed-labs/manuals/docker/forget_turn_off.md

 ![machine configuration](./Figs/NetworkActive.png)

-The reason behind is that the accidentally ```dcup``` messed up the relationship between each containers.
-It makes several containers become orphan containers which cannot be removed properly by ```dcdown``` command.
-And they are still connected to the `net-10.9.0.0`, so the network `net-10.9.0.0` is still active and cannot be removed.
+The reason behind is that the ```docker-compose up``` command messed up the relationship between the containers and the network.
+It makes several containers orphan containers, which cannot be removed properly by the ```dcdown``` command.
+Since they are still connected to the `net-10.9.0.0` network, the network `net-10.9.0.0` cannot be removed.
 The solution is described in the following:

 ## Step 1: disconnect the network with containers